GiantRavens/empathymachine/README.md

 - `EMPATHYMACHINE_CONFIG` – Path to an alternative configuration file.
 - `EMPATHYMACHINE_BIND` – Override listen address (e.g. `0.0.0.0:8080`).

-Remember to restart the proxy after editing `config.yaml` so changes take effect.
+Remember to restart the proxy each time after editing `config.yaml` for changes to take effect.

+### Rewrite Actions Explained

+EmpathyMachine applies rewrite rules in three passes whenever an intercepted response is HTML:

+1. **remove** – Treat entries as CSS selectors; any matching elements are stripped from the document.@src/rewriter.rs#137-155@src/rewriter.rs#194-203
+2. **replace** – Perform plain-text substitutions across the HTML body using the configured `find` → `replace` pairs.@src/rewriter.rs#137-161@src/rewriter.rs#205-212
+3. **css** – Inject a `<style data-empathymachine>…</style>` block containing the listed rules so you can hide or restyle content non-destructively.@src/rewriter.rs#163-177@src/rewriter.rs#237-267

+Global rules run for every host, while host-specific sections under `rewrites.hosts` are merged in before the passes above, allowing per-domain tailoring on top of site-wide defaults.@src/rewriter.rs#194-224

 ## DNS Sinkhole Usage